lifefram/lf/README.md

 		...
 		...

 It includes a donate page after a content is submitted.
-This would assist you to seek out donations.
+This could assist you to seek out donations.